Are NDAs legally binding in the UK? A guide for employers [2024]

 Is an NDA the same as a non-compete agreement?

 No, it’s not.
-Simply put, a non-compete clause prevents an employee from trying to compete with your company once they no longer work for you.
+Simply put, a non-compete clause prevents an employee from trying to compete with your company once they resign or are terminated.
 It strictly prohibits them from using trade secrets, knowledge, skills, and business opportunities they acquired while they worked for you and using them against you, either by joining an existing competitor or by starting their own company.

 This contractual agreement isn’t indefinite: Typically, they last one to two years after the employment relationship is over.
 And, often, employers include non-compete agreements as a clause in the NDA.